mosmn/Notes/sections/theo/ai/knowledge-representation-schemes.md

 has_color
 ```

-# Semantic Networks (cont.)

-Example:
-Draw a semantic network for the following description:
+## 4. Creating a Semantic Network

+### Example Description:
-Lab is a room.
-Lab has a door.
-Lab has many computers.
+- Lab is a room.
+- Lab has a door.
+- Lab has many computers.
-Printer is in lab.
-Laser printer is a Printer.
+- Printer is in the lab.
+- Laser printer is a Printer.

 ```
 LAB